Before we start, here are some statistics to look at:

 Do you have a job or want to have one?
-If yes, then that’s the enough reason for using LinkedIn.
-Worldwide, more than 85% people belonging to small or big organizations use LinkedIn professionally, and a huge number of employers search for their desired candidates in LinkedIn.
+If yes, then that’s enough reason for using LinkedIn.
+Worldwide, more than 85% people belonging to small or big organizations use LinkedIn, and a huge number of employers search for their desired candidates in LinkedIn.
+And even if they select a candidate from other platforms, they will probably still run a background check on LinkedIn.
 If you don’t have a LinkedIn profile, you actually don’t have a professional existence.

 Worried about not getting enough Interview Calls?
 It might be your resume’s fault.

 Optimize your Resume and Get More Interview Calls.

 Extract Skills and Keywords from a Job Description and include them in your Resume